evonfischer/shugamedev/README.md

 ==========

-To upload files you need the application for github, once you are connected to the repository open a shell from settings from here to add files use "git add YourName/FileDirectory" then to upload use "git commit" then "git push"
+To upload files you need the application for github, once you are connected to the repository open a shell from settings from the application.
+To add files use "git add YourName/FileDirectory" then to upload use "git commit" then "git push"

 TASK LIST: